crcx/retroforth/doc/RETRO-Book.md

 The VM itself and the core code is self contained.
 Nga does not make use of malloc/free, and uses only standard system libraries.
-It's possible for buffer overruns within the image (overwriting Nga code), but the RETRO image shouldn't leak into the C portions.
+It's possible for buffer overruns within the image (overwriting Nga code), but the Retro image shouldn't leak into the C portions.

 I/O presents a bigger issue.
 Anything involving I/O, especially